rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/rosbag-job.md

 ---
-title: "Ros bag Jobs"
+title: "ROS bag Jobs"
 description:
 type: developer-guide
 date: 2020-10-28T13:22:44+05:30
 pre: "2. "
 weight: 515
 ---
 A ROS bag is a file format in ROS for storing ROS message data.
-The rapyuta.io platform allows you to record the ROS messages (ROS topics) for ROS enabled components deployed on the cloud.
+The rapyuta.io platform allows you to record the ROS messages (ROS topics) for ROS enabled components deployed on the cloud or device (with docker runtime).

 After you deploy a package, you can view the ROS bag jobs in the **ROS Bag Jobs** tab on the deployment details page.